Describe your company in five words or fewer.

 Organisations can become too focused on their own inner workings and ignore customer needs, which can lead to missed opportunities for growth.
 By leading with a customer-centric strategy, channel partners can ensure they are always looking at the business from the perspective of the customer and taking advantage of each opportunity to fulfil unmet customer needs.

 What are the three most important things partners need from vendors to be successful?

-What IT trends do you see dying out in the next 18 months to two years?
+What IT trends do you expect to see dying out over the next 18 months to two years?

 Infrastructure provider says international sales now make up 51 per cent of its revenue